hewner/CSSEGuide/README.md

-You have to fill out a form to register for a major or minor officially, but I usually don't recommend doing that until your sophmore year unless you have a reason.
+You have to fill out a form to register for a major or minor officially, but I usually don't recommend doing that until your sophomore year unless you have a reason.

 ## International Experiences